-When we add exercise to already hectic lives, it becomes vital to meet our nutrient needs—especially for women, who have to pay attention to specific nutrition requirements in order to run and feel our best.
+When we add exercise and running to already hectic lives, it becomes vital to meet our nutrient needs—especially for women, who have to pay attention to specific nutrition requirements in order to run and feel our best.
 Nutrition for runners, after all, can look different than for other sports or non-athletes.

-Female runners have higher-than-average total energy (calorie) needs to support our training loads.
-Studies show that female athletes’ total energy intake and availability should be 45 calories per kilogram of fat-free mass plus exercise expenditure to maintain menses, bone health and other critical functions.
+And female runners, specifically, have higher-than-average total energy (calorie) needs to support our training loads.
+Studies show that female athletes’ total energy intake and availability should be 45 calories per kilogram of fat-free mass plus exercise expenditure to maintain menses, bone health, and other critical functions.
 Therefore, a 120-pound runner with 18 percent body fat needs 2,000 calories per day.
 Add a 5-mile daily running average, and that ideal caloric intake jumps to 2,500.

-Calcium and vitamin D are both important for bone health, muscle contraction and performance.
+Calcium and vitamin D are both important for bone health, muscle contraction, and performance.
 Calcium is lost in sweat and urine; thus, runners have increased needs.
-A recent survey of more than 10,000 female athletes showed fewer than half consume the minimally recommended 1,000 milligrams per day.
+A 2018 survey of more than 10,000 female athletes showed fewer than half consume the minimally recommended 1,000 milligrams per day.
 Amenorrheic runners need 1,500 milligrams per day.
-Get more from milk, yogurt, sardines, eggs, low-oxalate leafy greens, soybeans and fortified cereals.
+Get more from milk, yogurt, sardines, eggs, leafy greens, soybeans, and fortified cereals.
 If supplementation is necessary, take 500 milligrams twice daily.